The Essentials Handbook Medicity

 This Fire Safety Plan have been framed to ensure that in case of a fire in Hospital building, safe evacuation of its occupants may present serious problems unless plan for orderly and systematic evacuation is prepared in advance and all occupants are well drilled in the operation of such plan.

 Main purpose of fire safety plan is establish method of systematic, safe and orderly evacuation of the hospital building of its occupants in case of fire or other emergency, in the least possible time, to a safe area by the nearest safe means of egress (way out) also the use of such available fire appliance as may have been provided for controlling or extinguishing fire and safeguarding of human life.
-Emergency exit floor plans and dedicated emergency exits have been marked in suitable areas in each floor for information of all.
+Emergency exit floor plans & dedicated emergency exits have been marked in suitable areas in each floor for information of all.

 Emergency Fire Exits